 Bulbs and bulblike plants, Ground covers, Perennials, Flowers

-Native to Europe, Mediterranean region, Asia.
-Grown for pretty flowers carried atop attractive clump of basal leaves; blossoms resemble shooting stars or butterflies, typically come in white and shades of pink, rose, red.
-Most go through near-leafless or leafless dormant period at some time during summer.
+Native to Europe, the Mediterranean region, and Asia.
+Grown for pretty flowers carried atop an attractive clump of basal leaves; blossoms resemble shooting stars or butterflies and typically come in white and shades of pink, rose, and red.
+Most go through near-leafless or leafless dormant period at some time during the summer.

 All cyclamens grow best in fairly rich, porous soil with lots of humus.
-Plant tubers 6–10 in. apart,–1/2 in. deep.
-(Florists– cyclamen is an exception: upper half of tuber should protrude above soil level.)
-Best planting time for tubers is dormant period in summer—except for florists– cyclamen, which is always sold as a potted plant and can be planted out anytime.
-Topdress annually with light application of potting soil with complete fertilizer added (being careful not to cover top of florists– cyclamen tubers).
+Plant tubers 6–10 in. apart, 1/2 in. deep.
+(Florists’ cyclamen is an exception: the upper half of the tuber should protrude above soil level.)
+Best planting time for tubers is dormant period in summer—except for florists’ cyclamen, which is always sold as a potted plant and can be planted out anytime.
+Topdress annually with a light application of potting soil with complete fertilizer added (being careful not to cover top of florists’ cyclamen tubers).
 Do not cultivate around roots.

-Original species has 2-in., fragrant, deep to pale pink or white blooms borne on 6 in. stems.
+Original species has 2-in., fragrant, deep to pale pink or white blooms borne on 6-in. stems.
 Selective breeding has resulted in large-flowered florists’ cyclamen (the old favorites) and newer, smaller strains; with rare exceptions, fragrance has disappeared.
 Plants typically have heart- or kidney-shaped dark green leaves, often with silvery mottling.
-They bear crimson, red, salmon, purple, pink, or white flowers on 6 to 8-in. stems from late fall to spring.
+They bear crimson, red, salmon, purple, pink, or white flowers on 6–8-in. stems from late fall to spring.

 Dwarf or miniature florists’ cyclamens are replicas of standards with half- or three-quarter-size leaves and blossoms.
 Can bloom in 7 to 8 months from seed.
-Miniature strains (profuse show of 1 1/2-in. flowers on 6 to 8-in. plants) include Miracle and Laser, both with fragrant blossoms.
+Miniature strains (profuse show of 1 1/2-in. flowers on 6–8-in. plants) include Miracle and Laser, both with fragrant blossoms.